kinneygroup/puppet-module-appdynamics/README.md

 ### `mysql_root_password`

 The password of the user account that the Controller uses to access its MySQL database.
 Valid options: String.
-Default: 'DRvYYv9eq6'.
+Default: 'changeme'.

 ### `database_port`

 The port for the Controller database.
-Valid options: String.
+Valid options: Integer.
 Default: '3388'.

 ### `username`